RonniKahalani/PAOCards/README.md

 "Steve Jobs - star-jumps on - suicide bomber".

 #### First card (Steve Jobs):
+- You recall the powerful and charismatic entrepreneur.
 - A powerful person = matrix columns (9, 10).
 - A male = odd number = 9.
 - In the lovable group / suit = Hearts.